Random Coding Error Exponents for the Two-User Interference Channel: Proofs of Main Results

 Now, with these definitions, fixing $Q_{Z_{1,0}^{4}Y}$, it follows, by definition, that the error event

-can be rewritten, in terms of types, as follows:
+can be rewritten, in terms of types, as follows

-We wish to analyze the probability of \eqref{EquivErrorEventHK}, conditioned on $\calF_0$.
+We next analyze the probability of \eqref{EquivErrorEventHK}, conditioned on $\calF_0$.
 Note that the inner union in \eqref{EquivErrorEventHK} is over vectors of types (an exponential number of them).
-Finally, for the sake of convenience, we simplify the notations of \eqref{EquivErrorEventHK}, and write it equivalently as
+Finally, as before, we simplify the notations of \eqref{EquivErrorEventHK}, and write it equivalently as